Do you ever find yourself standing at a doorway, pushing hard and getting nowhere? And then realize it’s a PULL door? Yeah. Been there.

-The client recommendation is along these lines: “Based on your input, our solution includes a plan like X. And while it’s a little more cost for the 15% of people who reach their maximum, it also includes no-cost primary care telehealth, no-cost online specialist consults, advocates to help people navigate the system for quality and price, and even consumerism savings networks to help fill the gaps.”
+The client recommendation is along these lines: “Based on your input, our solution includes a plan like X. And while it’s a little more cost for the 15% of people who reach their maximum, it also includes no-cost primary care telehealth, no-cost online specialist consults, advocates to help people navigate the system for quality and price, and even consumerism savings networks (for prescription, dental or vision) to help fill the gaps.”

 To be clear, I’m NOT saying brokers are dumb.
 Far from it.
 Today’s consultants are inundated with complex planning, dozens (or hundreds) of carrier options, continually changing regulations, and changing needs of today’s employment marketplace.
 But in this complex environment, if a consultant makes excuses rather than investigating and installing proven tools that help people control their healthcare, that’s just like pushing on the “PULL” door.

 Now it's your turn!
 Do any of these misconceptions surprise you?
 What new strategies do you employ to help your clients boost their overall benefits package?
 Comment below or email me at email@example.com.